tgxs002/align_sd/README.md

     hps = image_features @ text_features.T
 ```
 Remember to replace `path/to/hpc.pth` with the path of the downloaded checkpoint.
+``evaluate_hps.py'' is a batched version of this script, and you can use it to evaluate a large number of image-text pairs.

-The training script is based on [OpenCLIP](https://github.com/mlfoundations/open_clip).
+The training script of HPC is based on [OpenCLIP](https://github.com/mlfoundations/open_clip).
 We thank the community for their valuable work.
 The script will be released soon.

 ## Adapted model